-First court appearance pushed back in tree farmer killing
+First court appearance scheduled in tree farmer killing

-PORTLAND, Maine (AP) - Court officials on Thursday postponed the first appearance of a man charged with the random killing of a Maine tree farmer.
+PORTLAND, Maine (AP) - A man charged with the random killing of a Maine tree farmer was scheduled to be in court Thursday to face his first appearance on a murder charge.

 Quinton Hanna, 22, of Freeport, is charged with murder in the death of James Pearson, 82, of Scarborough.
 Police said Hanna killed Pearson, a fixture in the community for decades, in his front yard on Sunday.